-You May Need an Emergency Protective Order for Your Safety
+You May Need an Emergency Protective Order in New Jersey for Your Safety

 New Jersey emergency protective orders could make all the difference in a person’s ability to stay safe in a domestic violence situation.
 You should not fear for your life and safety or that of your children.
 If you are facing abuse or an unsafe situation from a family member or partner, it is essential that you contact law enforcement to secure your immediate safety.

 After initially contacting law enforcement to deescalate a present situation, the next step should be to go to the station to request an emergency or temporary restraining order.
 The step after is calling a compassionate and steadfast family lawyer who has experience handling domestic violence situations.
 There is significant risk involved in these situations, and having a qualified legal ally could help you gain the confidence and knowledge necessary to protect yourself or your family.
 Call right away to get the help you need.